seank-com/notes/machine-config/Windows.md

     dev  pushd "y:\xxx\repos"
     ```

-7. click the caret on the Terminal window and select Settings
+8. click the caret on the Terminal window and select Settings

-8. click `Add a new profile`, slect Duplicate `Command Prompt` and press `Duplicate`
+9. click `Add a new profile`, select Duplicate `Command Prompt` and press `Duplicate`

     - rename to `Dev Shell`
     - update Command line to `%SystemRoot%\System32\cmd.exe /k "%USERPROFILE%\Bin\Init.cmd"`